 If the at-fault driver does not have insurance, you may be entitled to collect money damages from your own insurance company if you purchased Uninsured Motorist Insurance Coverage.

-Generally, medical bills are not paid until the time your case is settled.
+Generally, medical bills are not paid until your case is settled.
 However, if you have Personal Injury Protection or Medical Payments Coverage under your automobile accident insurance policy, you may be able to pay your medical bills prior to the settlement of your case as they are incurred by making a claim against your own coverage.

 Also, if you have health insurance, your medical bills may be paid as they are incurred by your health insurance company.
 Do not worry about making a claim for the non-fault use of your PIP or MedPay coverage; your insurance company is not allowed to raise your premiums just because you elect to use the PIP or MedPay coverage you purchased.

 Regardless of who was at fault, you need someone making your case, fighting on your behalf to ensure that the insurance company does not ignore your needs.
+Contact a Houston truck wreck lawyer at McDonald Worley today to schedule your free consultation.